Champlain Rehab Solutions providing opportunities for student placements despite COVID challenges

 After months of putting together the right incident command procedures across the organization and with clinicians more at ease practicing within a pandemic, Champlain Rehab Solutions was able to consider bringing back student placement opportunities.
-Judy Lowe, a physiotherapist and Student Coordinator that has worked with University of Ottawa students for over a decade, was naturally the right preceptor to pilot an adapted student program.
+Judy Lowe (pictured above), a physiotherapist and Student Coordinator that has worked with University of Ottawa students for over a decade, was naturally the right preceptor to pilot an adapted student program.

 “Judy is such a strong and passionate advocate of home care, full of ideas and always thinking laterally so we knew that she could lead this program and get it up and running again,” said Christine.